punch-mission/punch-mission/README.md

 - [Current versions of PUNCH-authored packages used in data production.](requirements_PUNCH.txt)
 - [Compatibility among PUNCH packages](compatibility.md)

+> [!TIP]
+> [punchbowl](https://github.com/punch-mission/punchbowl) is the main calibration code for PUNCH.
+It's a good starting point for understanding PUNCH data.

 ## Where can I ask questions?